FlorisHendriks/HTTP_provisioning/README.md

 Unfortunately, a significant limitation of Intune is that we can not easily deploy a configuration for a specific managed device.
 [The device needs to be in a group in order to be able to deploy the configuration](https://docs.microsoft.com/en-us/graph/api/intune-shared-devicemanagementscript-assign?view=graph-rest-beta).
 Since every deployment is unique, every managed device needs to be in an unique group.
 This results into an overload of groups which makes managebility for IT administrators more difficult.

 In order to mitigate this, we deploy only one powershell/batch script that is uniform for every managed device.
 Every enrolled device receives this script and executes it (you can also use a specific group).
-Based on the profile, it either receives an openVPN or WireGuard configuration file (it uses the preferred protocol configured in the vpn-user-portal config file of eduVPN).
+Based on the profile, it either receives an openVPN or WireGuard configuration file using an API call (it uses the preferred protocol configured in the vpn-user-portal config file of eduVPN).
 Next the script installs an openVPN or WireGuard tunnel service and establishes the VPN connection.

-We decided to drop this idea, it is very risky and unsafe to let the device do the token authenticate api call to the eduVPN server.
+Initially we authenticated the API call to retceive a configuration file with a static 256 bit token.
+However, we decided to drop this idea, it is very risky and unsafe to let the device do the token authenticate api call to the eduVPN server.
 Intune logs the script including the token which an attacker can then easily retrieve.
+We were therefore trying to find a safer authentication approach.

 ---